 In painting the opening reception (above), and some of the presentations and workshop sessions (below), I mapped what I saw and, in the spirit of the symposium, playfully augmented my sketches with layers of additional imagery and information, each painting telling it’s own story of the experience.
 The painting of the reception included artistic contributions by attendees.
 The paintings were displayed on a large LED screen for everyone to enjoy watching the process and the replay videos afterwards.
-My tools were an iPad Pro, Apple Pencil and the Procreate app.

 Urban Playshop Sessions